srinathLN7/di-log/README.md

 # di-log
-A distributed commit log service written in golang.
+A distributed commit log service built from scratch in golang.
 The goal of this project is to build a distributed logging system that can handle high volumes of log data across multiple nodes.
 The system ensures fault tolerance, scalability, and efficient log processing.
 It employs various distributed systems concepts and techniques to achieve these goals.
+Refer [here](https://github.com/srinathLN7/di-log/blob/main/internal/log/README.md) for the log design.

 ## Features